Copper Country strike of 1913–1914: The strike

 Miners in the Keweenaw were not unionized until just before the 1913 strike.
-Several wildcat strikes had occurred in previous years, but these were done only at individual mines, and usually involved only one group of workers (especially trammers, who were paid less than miners for physically intensive work).
-In the late 19th century and early 20th century, several unions had attempted to organize locals within the Copper Country, but none of them succeeded.
+Several wildcat strikes had occurred in previous years, but these occurred only at individual mines, and usually involved only one group of workers (especially trammers, who were paid less than miners for physically intensive work).
+In the late 19th and early 20th centuries, several unions had attempted to organize locals within the Copper Country, but none had succeeded.

 All unions were strongly opposed by the mine owners.
 The Western Federation of Miners (WFM) began organizing miners in the Copper Country in 1912.
 The pressing issues of wages, hours, and the one-man drill encouraged many miners to join the union, and the WFM quickly founded many locals.
 These locals and WFM organizers began calling for shorter working days, higher wages, and the return of the two-man drill.
 The Keweenaw chapters of the WFM voted to strike on July 23, 1913.
 The strike was called without support from the national WFM organization, which had just finished major strikes in the western mines, and had very little money left in their treasury.

 However, once the strike was called, the WFM began to collect donations and fees from its members to support the strike.
-The strike was the first strike to hit all Copper Country mines.
+The strike was the first to hit all Copper Country mines.
 After the first day of the strike, nearly all mines in the district were closed down, with mobs of strikers blocking access to the mines.
 Miners held daily parades to boost morale and show their strength.
 The mine owners, organized and led by James MacNaughton, manager of the Calumet and Hecla mining company, called for Governor Woodbridge N. Ferris to deploy national guard troops to keep the peace.
 The governor did so, which led to many confrontations, some violent, between strikers and troops.

 Accusations of violence and dirty dealing flew from both sides.
 Both the state and national governments attempted to intervene with support from the WFM, but the mine managers remained united in their refusal to negotiate with any union or to hire any union members.
 However, the mines did hire workers who were willing to tear up their union membership cards, and also imported many workers from other states or even countries.
 Some of these workers may have been impressed into service against their will.

 By August 1913, most mines had enough workers to operate on a limited basis.
 At the same time, miners were struggling from lack of pay and supplies.
 The strike was very costly for the WFM, which provided support to strikers based on need and family size.
 The WFM's coffers quickly emptied, leaving many miners and families living in poverty.
 A large number of families left the region entirely, looking for more work in the newly developing industrial centers of Detroit and Chicago.
 As the winter of 1913 began, the strike was weakening significantly.